btrettel/plint/plint-todo.md

 - <https://medium.com/analysts-corner/holy-ambiguity-crapman-ec15c77dc880>
     - Discusses why minimum and maximum can be indefinite.
     - On the indefiniteness of minimum and maximum, also see: berry_from_2003
-- For `--spec`, also check that each element has a reference number.
-If an element does not, that could indicate a drawing objection is needed for that element.
 - Reorganize code to have unit tests for everything including the antecedent basis checking.
     - particular warning.csv entries
     - antecedent basis